 SAFETY ANALYSES

 All safety analyses will be performed only on the Safety population (see Section 8); unless otherwise noted.
 Each of the listings and summary tables below will be created in duplicate using both the 30 June 2009 and 30 June 2012 datasets, as applicable, respectively.
-Note that Stratum 07 subjects will be included in the appropriate portion of the study depending on their enrollment date.
-A footnote should be created for all safety analyses on the randomized subjects, noting that Stratum 07 subjects are included in the summary or listing.
+Note that the four crossover subjects will be represented in both treatment groups, as data driven, due ot the fact that they were randomized and received RA alone and were then crossed over to the immunotherapy group upon the cessation of randomization into the study.

 Extent of Exposure